How to Use

 The energy storage investment method

 Energy storage assets have a unique characteristic wherein the investment is based not solely on the capacity to charge and discharge, but also on the energy capacity.
 Some storage asset types have a fixed duration for a given capacity, which means that there is a predefined ratio between energy and power.
 For instance, a battery of 10MW/unit and 4h duration implies that the energy capacity is 40MWh.
 Conversely, other storage asset types don't have a fixed ratio between the investment of capacity and storage capacity.
 Therefore, the energy capacity can be optimized independently of the capacity investment, such as hydrogen storage in salt caverns.
-To define if an energy asset is one type or the other then consider the following parameter setting in the file assets-data.csv
+To define if an energy asset is one type or the other then consider the following parameters:

 Investment energy method: To use this method, set the parameter